 I've notice as I search the internet that it can be difficult to find an online mortgage payment calculator that uses the proper calculations for Canadians.
 Our mortgage payments are calculated differently than in the US.

 The interest rate that lenders can charge is legislated by the federal government to be compounded semi-annually not in advance.
-The mortgage payments in Canada are therefore calculated slightly differently.
+The mortgage payments in Canada are calculated based on a semi-annual compounding period.
 In other countries, mortgages are compounded monthly, which slightly increases the cost of borrowing.

 I created this calculator for Canadians.
 Please let me know how it works for you and if there are modifications you would like to see.